SUSE/skuba/ci/infra/azure/README.md

 ## Network layout

+All of the infrastructure is created inside of a user specified AZURE region.
+The resources are currently all located inside of the user specified availability zones.
 All the nodes are placed inside of the same virtual network, within the same subnet.

 Worker nodes are never exposed to the public internet.
 On the opposite